waeverything/streamkit/widgets/discord2/readme.md

 <br>

 ### Widget position
 The widget will default to the upper left corner of the window.
-If you want it to be on the right side just add `?position=right` to the end of the url like shown below.
+If you want it to be on the right side just add `?position=right` to the end of the url like shown here.

 https://waeverything.github.io/streamkit/widgets/discord2?position=right